prabhavk/mst-backbone-repo/README.md

 # Data for reproducing results in the paper

-All of the empirical data and the simulated data that are analyzed in the paper can be found in the files empirical_data.tar.gz and simulated_data.tar.gz, respectively.
+All of the empirical data that are analyzed in the paper can be found in empirical_data.tar.gz.
+Tree identfiers for RAxML Grove database are stored in simulated_data.tar.gz.